 For more fun try reading the Competition Bureau’s regulations for “Product of Canada”.

-accessories activities alcoholic drinks baby supplies banking bath and kitchen supplies batteries bedroom accessories bicycles books building supplies cameras camping equipment cars Christmas Wish List cleaning and polishing clothing collectables companies computers couriers credit cards electronic gadgets entertainment exercise equipment eyewear fabrics and textiles food and restaurants footwear games gifts hair products home appliances hotels insurance machinery medications movies moving companies music office supplies online services people personals pets phones photo books photography plants pool and patio printing real estate renovations reviewers robotics safety equipment schools services shipping shopping tips snacks soft drinks software sports and recreation equipment stores / shopping swimwear television shows tools toys travel underwear websites
+accessories activities advertising alcoholic drinks baby supplies banking bath and kitchen supplies batteries bedroom accessories bicycles books building supplies cameras camping equipment cars Christmas Wish List cleaning and polishing clothing collectables companies computers couriers credit cards electronic gadgets entertainment exercise equipment eyewear fabrics and textiles food and restaurants footwear games gifts hair products health products home appliances hotels insurance jackets machinery medications movies moving companies music office supplies online services people personal hygiene personals pets phones photo books photography plants pool and patio printing real estate renovations reviewers robotics safety equipment schools services shipping shopping tips snacks soft drinks software sports and recreation equipment stores / shopping swimwear television shows tools toys travel underwear websites

 TECHNOLOGY - I bought a Toshiba Notebook computer yesterday.
 According to the numbers on the box it is a NB250.
 It looks exactly like the p...

 I LOVE CHOCOLATE MILK!
 But I want to point out an interesting fact about chocolate milk... and is roughly true for milk in general.
 1 cu...

 I really like the No Name brand.
 No Name is a generic brand of grocery and household products sold by Loblaws, no frills, Real Canadian S...